Eador. Imperium

 - 100 % negative mentions

-“Eador peaked at 'Masters of the Broken World'; the development of this game after that feels like a cash grab.
+“Eador peaked at motbw; the development of this game after that feels like a cash grab.
 Even the combat is weaker, the management is lacking, and the smoothness of gameplay has deteriorated.
-'Imperium' has issues from the start, including delays in enemy turns and combat, along with strange graphics lag.”
+While motbw had late-game issues with stalling and lag, Imperium suffers from these problems right from the start, with delays in enemy turns and combat, accompanied by strange graphics lag.”

 - 0 % negative mentions

-Reviewers highlight that the game features robust character development reminiscent of classic titles like Master of Magic, enhancing the empire strategy experience through strong hero progression and customization.
+The game features robust character development reminiscent of classic titles like Master of Magic, enhancing the empire strategy experience through well-crafted heroes.
+Players appreciate the depth and progression of characters, which adds a significant layer to the gameplay.

-“Hearkens back to the heady days of Master of Magic, in that it is an empire strategy game with strong hero and character development.”
+“The game hearkens back to the heady days of Master of Magic, featuring an empire strategy gameplay with strong hero and character development.”